Posts Tagged: email

 This negates the need for a person to have to re-enter all their information (i.e. address, phone number, etc) each time they make a web booking or request.

-MIDAS can also be configured to allow a person to update their information each time they make a web booking or request, if you so desire.
+MIDAS can also be configured to allow individuals to update their information each time they make a web booking or request.

 Multiple clients with the same email address

-But what if there is more than one existing client in the database with the same email address as the person making the web booking / request?
+But what if there is more than one existing client with the same email address as the person making the web booking / request?

 In these instances, MIDAS will not only compare the email address given, but also the client and organization names provided.